Are you worried that you or a loved one is living with frailty?

 Physical therapy will focus on managing your activity levels.

-With a plan customized for your unique needs, physical therapy can help you get you back to the activities you used to enjoy.
+Physical therapy can help you get back to the activities that you used to enjoy.

 1. Chronic Pain Management